RajaRishiKumar/Cred_path/README.md

 ---

-## Results Summary
+## 11. Results Summary

-* Tree-based models outperform linear models on nonlinear credit patterns
+- Tree-based models outperform linear models
-* Class imbalance handled using SMOTE where appropriate
+- Class imbalance handled using SMOTE (training only)
-* ROC-AUC used as the primary metric due to skewed class distribution
+- ROC-AUC used as the primary metric
-* Feature importance analysis highlights key financial risk drivers

-Detailed results are available in dataset-specific README files.
+Detailed model comparison metrics are available in dataset-specific reports.

 ---

-## Tech Stack
+## 12. Tech Stack

-* Python
+- Python
-* Pandas, NumPy
+- Pandas, NumPy
-* scikit-learn
-* imbalanced-learn
+- scikit-learn, imbalanced-learn
-* XGBoost
+- ML models
-* Matplotlib, Seaborn
+- Matplotlib, Seaborn
-* Joblib
+- Joblib
-* Streamlit
+- Streamlit

 ---

-## Author
+## 13 Author

-This project was developed with an emphasis on **clean architecture**, **reproducibility**, and **industry-aligned machine learning engineering practices**.

-                                        - RAJA RISHI KUMAR V
+Name : **RAJA RISHI KUMAR V**
+Contact : For questions or suggestions, please open an issue on **GitHub**.

+---

+## 14. License

+See the `LICENSE` file.